Sufficient dimension reduction for regression with metric space-valued responses: Real data analysis

-We measured the consistency of the estimators by finding the stability measure $\Delta_s = \lVert \bP_{\B_C} - \bP_{\hat \B_R}\rVert_F$, where $\B_C$ is the estimated basis based on the complete sample and $\B_R$ is the estimated basis based on a reduced random sample, which is 60\% of the full sample.
-For both OLS and SIR, the surrogate-assisted estimates appeared to be more stable compared to their Fr\'echet counterparts.
+where $\hat\B_C$ is the estimate based on the complete sample and $\hat\B_R$ is the estimate based on a reduced random sample, which is 60\% of the full sample.

-To gain more insights into the relationship between the distributions and the predictors, we visualize the plots between the distributions in our descriptive in Figure \ref{distributions} and their corresponding sufficient predictors $X\hat{\B}$ based on each method in Figure \ref{distr_sf}.
-We see that each sufficient predictor influences the distributions differently.
-For instance, Chelan County in Washington State has the highest peak based on the fOLS direction, but the lowest peak based on the sa-OLS direction.
-We also see that the spread and clustering of the distributions vary with each sufficient predictor.
+From the results in Table \ref{consistency}, the surrogate-assisted estimates appear to be more stable compared to their Fr\'echet counterparts with sa-SIR being the most reliable.
+Based on the sa-SIR estimates in Table \ref{dist_bases}, it appears the percentage of adults aged 65 years and above has the most influence on the transmission distribution followed by the percentage of racial minorities living in the county.
+The percentage of people living in the county also have some moderate influence on the distribution of transmissions.
+These findings appear to be consistent with the literature on who is severely impacted by the COVID-19.

-The advantage of regression with distributional responses is that we can explore the relationship between different aspects of the distributions and the sufficient predictor.
+To gain more insights into the relationship between the transmission distributions and the demographics, we explore the relationship between different aspects of the distributions and the estimated sufficient predictor $(\hat\B^\top\X)$.
 The plots of four summary statistics: mean, median, mode and standard deviation of transmission rates for all counties versus the first sufficient predictor based on sa-SIR are given in Figure \ref{centaltendency1}.
-The variability in mean, median, and mode of the transmissions across counties appears to depend on the values of the first direction.
-The plot based on the standard deviations shows a clear outlier.
-We determined this outlier to be Covington County in Alabama.
-The takeaway is that counties with higher percentages of Non-Hispanic Blacks, Hispanics, people living in poverty and renter-occupied homes show more variability in the measures of the center of the transmission rates.